liangcorp/machine_learning_rust/src/linear_regression/README.md

 When the target variable that we're trying to predict is continuous, such as in our housing example, we call the learning problem a regression problem.
-When $y$ can take on only a small number of discrete values (such as if, given the living area, we wanted to predict if a dwelling is a house or an apartment, say), we call it a classification problem.
+When $y$ can take on only some discrete values (such as if, given the living area, we wanted to predict if a dwelling is a house or an apartment, say), we call it a classification problem.